Ever feel like you’re in a world of your own?

 ‘Beware the Bubble’ is Network Rail’s public safety campaign, which aims to combat distraction by encouraging people to be more present and mindful of their surroundings when using the railway.

 The campaign has been developed based on one simple, psychological and relatable truth – we all live our lives ‘in a bubble’ but sometimes this can lead to injury or harm.
 We see far less of the world than we think we do, especially when we’re distracted by something.

-So, take care as you travel, wherever your attention wanders.
+Take care when you’re out-and-about, wherever your attention wanders.
 And help us keep you safe, wherever you are on the railway.